Pop Culture Madness!

 The United States Air Force lost a 7,600-pound (3,400 kg) Mark 15 nuclear bomb in the waters off Tybee Island near Savannah, Georgia, United States.
 It has never been recovered.

-The US Air Force made plans (Project A119) to detonate a nuclear bomb on the moon and wanted it to visible by the naked eye on earth.
-They hoped it would boost American morale to counter the USSR's advances in the space race.
+The US Air Force made plans (Project A119) to detonate a nuclear bomb on the moon and wanted it to be visible to the naked eye on earth.
+They hoped it would boost American morale to counter the USSR’s advances in the space race.

-In Chairman Mao's Chin, millions of sparrows were killed to try and alleviate a 'pest' problem they posed.
-In 1960 a huge amount of locusts appeared in China and ate all the crops due to the fact that their natural predator had been destroyed.
+In Chairman Mao’s Chin, millions of sparrows were killed to try and alleviate a ‘pest’ problem they posed.
+In 1960, many locusts appeared in China and ate all the crops because their natural predator had been destroyed.
 An estimated 20 million Chinese people died.

-Lana Turner's daughter, Cheryl, saw her mother being beaten by boyfriend Johnny Stompanato, and killed him with a kitchen knife.
-Some people think that Lana actually did the self-defensive killing.
+Lana Turner’s daughter, Cheryl, saw her mother being beaten by her boyfriend, Johnny Stompanato, and killed him with a kitchen knife.
+Some people think that Lana did the self-defensive killing.

 Firsts and the Biggest Christmas Gifts